DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 **R**

-- [https://rstudio.com/resources/cheatsheets/](https://rstudio.com/resources/cheatsheets/) This is a collection of cheatsheets about the different aspects of R. They are very useful to quickly find what you need and fix any issue on the fly
+- [https://rstudio.com/resources/cheatsheets/](https://rstudio.com/resources/cheatsheets/) This is a collection of cheatsheets about the different aspects of R. They are very useful to quickly find what you need and fix any issue on the fly.
 - [https://blog.revolutionanalytics.com/2012/07/a-big-list-of-the-things-r-can-do.html](https://blog.revolutionanalytics.com/2012/07/a-big-list-of-the-things-r-can-do.html)
 - [(https://simplystatistics.org/2019/03/13/10-things-r-can-do-that-might-surprise-you/)](https://simplystatistics.org/posts/2019-03-13-10-things-r-can-do-that-might-surprise-you/#:~:text=10%20things%20R%20can%20do%20that%20might%20surprise,and%20pull%20data%20with%20dplyr%2Fdbplyr%20...%20More%20items)
 - Collection of E-Books on different aspects of R[https://bookdown.org/](https://bookdown.org/)